PavanRangani/docs/docs/prd/tasks/tasks.md

 Dropdown of Clarius Employees.
 Users associated with the family of Entity is shown first.
 For such users, it shows the word `Client Team` as secondary information in dropdown and users are alphabetically sorted.

 Responsible : Mandatory.
 Multiple users can be added Accountable : Not mandatory .
-Multiple users can’t be added for this role.
+Only single person is allowed.
 Consulted / Informed : Not mandatory.
 Multiple users can be added

-Same user can be added in the different roles but same user can not be added in same role
+Same user can be added in the different roles but same user can not be added in same role.
+In this case, it will show error `Duplicate values not allowed`. //TODO (review error text)